tayganr/purviewlab/modules/module08.md

 5. Navigate to your **Azure Purview** account instance, click **Diagnostic settings** and select **Add diagnostic setting**.

+    > :bulb: **Did you know?**
+    >
+    > **Diagnostic settings** can be used to send platform logs and metrics to one or more destinations (Log Analytics Workspace, Storage Account, an Event Hub).

     ![Add Diagnostic Setting](../images/module08/08.14-diagnostic-add.png)

 6. Provide the diagnostic setting a name (e.g. `Audit`), select **ScanStatusLogEvent**, select **Archive to a storage account**, select your storage account (e.g. `blob2486`) and click **Save**.

+    > :bulb: **Did you know?**
+    >
+    > **ScanStatusLogEvent** tracks the scan life cycle.
+A scan operation follows progress through a sequence of states, from Queued, Running and finally a terminal state of Succeeded | Failed | Canceled.
+An event is logged for each state transition.

     ![Save Diagnostic Setting](../images/module08/08.15-diagnostic-save.png)